FirstFT: Opec, Allies Sign Agreement To Increase Oil Production

 According to labour rights groups, Asian garment workers were deprived of nearly $12bn of wages and severance payments after international retailers stopped accepting orders and requested price cuts in response to the pandemic.

-5. Chief of Tokyo Stock Exchange defends corporate governance progressAfter a scandal at Toshiba that was highly publicized, the head of Tokyo Stock Exchange has stood by Japan’s corporate governance progress and rejected claims that a market reform due in next year had been heavily watered-down.
+5. Chief of Tokyo Stock Exchange defends corporate governance progressAfter a scandal at Toshiba that was highly publicized, the head of Tokyo Stock Exchange defends Japan’s corporate governance efforts.
+He rejects claims that a market reform due in 2013 had been heavily watered-down.

 Coronavirus digest